 - Answer only the question your STBE asks you.
 Try to prevent expanding the conversation in a way that will only cause further harm.

 - Have one or two good friends that support you in this process.
-Just like with any trial life throws at you, a support system is essential to keep you strong.
+Just like with any trial life throws at you, a support system is essential to keep you secure.

 - Respect new boundaries of ‘This is my space and that is yours’.
 Crossing those newly set lines will only lead to greater conflict.